Overview

 }

 Restart Cursor.
-Tools are available in Composer and Agent mode.
+Tools are available in Agent mode (including Plan Mode).

 VS Code (GitHub Copilot)